-We will be continuing to focus on Talk for Writing.
+We will be focusing on Talk for Writing.
 The children will be learning a text and developing their knowledge and skills around that piece of writing.
 The new concept will develop their confidence, expand their imagination and creativity and inspire them to write with more passion.

 The children inevitably learn the story word for word which is a powerful way to internalise narrative patterns and the language of stories.

-Our text for writing this term is The Story of Pirate Tom.
+Our text for writing this term is The Magic Paintbrush.

 At the end of each unit some children will be selected to celebrate their fabulous writing with SLT.